OPINION: CNN's Chris Wallace Weirdly Downplays Nikki Haley *Biden Will Die In Office* Campaign

-CNN’s Chris Wallace Weirdly Downplays and Quasi-Praises Nikki Haley’s *Biden Will Die In Office* Campaign
+‘He’s Going To Be Dead In Five Years?!?’
+CNN Anchor Stunned By Nikki Haley Comment Biden ‘Likely’ To Die

-CNN anchor Chris Wallace had a shockingly mild reaction to Nikki Haley’s new campaign theme that President Joe Biden will die in office, and even seemed to defend the substance of the remarks.
+CNN anchor Poppy Harlow was stunned by Nikki Haley’sremarks suggesting that President Joe Biden will die in office, cutting to the heart of the remarks in an interview.

 At issue is Haley’s casual remark on Fox News, “If you vote for Joe Biden, you really are counting on a President Harris because the idea that he would make it until 86 years old is not something that I think is likely.”